Privatization of Synthetic Gaze: Attenuating State Signatures in Diffusion-Generated Eye Movements: Abstract

 \section{Abstract}

-The recent success of deep learning (DL) has enabled the generation of high-quality synthetic gaze data.
-However, such data also raises privacy concerns because gaze sequences can encode subjects' internal states, like fatigue, emotional load, or stress.
-Ideally, synthetic gaze should preserve the signal quality of real recordings and remove or attenuate state-related, privacy-sensitive attributes.
-Many recent DL-based generative models focus on replicating real gaze trajectories and do not explicitly consider subjective reports or the privatization of internal states.
-However, in this work, we consider a recent diffusion-based gaze synthesis approach and examine correlations between synthetic gaze features and subjective reports (e.g., fatigue and related self-reported states).
-Our result shows that these correlations are trivial, which suggests the generative approach suppresses state-related features.
-Moreover, synthetic gaze preserves necessary signal characteristics similar to those of real data, which supports its use for privacy-preserving gaze-based applications.
+The recent success of deep learning (DL) has enabled the generation of high-quality synthetic data, advancing the development of data-driven biometric applications.
+Among various biometric modalities, eye movement sequences have emerged as a promising behavioral biometric.
+However, gaze data also raises privacy concerns because it may encode individuals’ internal states, such as fatigue, emotional load, and stress.
+Ideally, synthetic gaze data should preserve the signal quality of real recordings, including identity features, while removing or attenuating privacy-sensitive, state-related attributes to reduce risks of personal state exposure.
+Many recent DL-based generative models focus on replicating real gaze trajectories but do not explicitly evaluate whether generated signals retain subjective-state information.
+In this work, we examine a recent diffusion-based gaze synthesis approach by analyzing the correlations between synthetic gaze features and subjective reports, including fatigue and other self-reported states.
+Our results show that these correlations are weaker and less stable in synthetic gaze than in real gaze, suggesting the attenuation of state-related signatures under the evaluated protocol.
+At the same time, synthetic gaze preserves essential signal characteristics similar to real data, supporting its potential use in privacy-aware gaze-based applications.